A Travel Price Comparison for Families, Couples, and Backpackers Bucharest vs. Vienna for Old Town, Couples, Attractions, and Food

 Bucharest is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find live music and food around the artistic destination of Vienna.
+You'll find live music and food around the classical destination of Vienna.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Five days in Bucharest or Vienna?